-In RC, the average execution time in IS-Sp and IS-Fu is 20% and 67% higher than in Base.
-This is a bit less than TSO.
+In RC, the trends are similar.
+The average execution time in IS-Sp and IS-Fu is 8.2% and 16.8% higher than in Base.

 Network traffic.
-We record the network traffic, measured as the total number of bytes transmitted between caches, and between cache and main memory.
+We record the network traffic, measured as the total number of bytes transmitted between caches, or between cache and main memory.
 Figure 6 compares the traffic in the 5 processor configurations of Table V. The bars are organized as in Figure 4.
-For IS-Sp and IS-Fu, we show the fraction of the traffic induced by USLs (SpecLoad) and exposures/validations.
+For IS-Sp and IS-Fu, we also show the fraction of the traffic induced by USLs (SpecLoad) and exposures/validations.
 The rest of the bar is due to non-speculative accesses.

-Under TSO, the average network traffic in IS-Sp and IS-Fu is 34% and 60% higher, respectively, than Base.
+Under TSO, the average network traffic in IS-Sp and IS-Fu is 35% and 59% higher, respectively, than Base.
 The traffic increase is about the same under RC.